ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

 Testing in ESMValTool
 =====================

 This documentation briefly describes how testing of ESMValTool works.
-This document is supposed to become part of the SPHINX based documentation later and should be moved there and modified accordingly.

 Why testing?
 ------------

-TBD
+In a nutshell: To make sure that the software does what it is supposed to do.

+The overall objective of automated testing in the ESMValTool is to ensure that

+* the software was properly installed on the system
+* ensure that the different software components (backend, diagnostics, plotting) results in correct results

 Getting started
 ---------------

+To be able to use the testing a number of prerequesites need to be fulfilled.
+These are typically already installed when the ESMValTool is installed using `conda``.

 Prerequesite #1: install `easytest`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ESMValTool testing facility is based on the python package `easytest <https://github.com/pygeo/easytest>`_ .
-If `easytest` is not installed yet on your machine, install it within seconds using the instructions provided `here <http://easytest.readthedocs.org/en/latest/>`_.
+If `easytest` is not installed yet on your machine yet, install it within seconds using the instructions provided `here <http://easytest.readthedocs.org/en/latest/>`_.
 There you find also the information on the types of tests supported so far.
 To use the `easytest` functionality for testing entire ESMValTool diagnostics only a few lines of code and reference data is needed.
 The implementation of a test for a new diagnostic will be described in the following.

 Prerequesite #2: nosetests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~